Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 Despite positive elements in the company’s report, market participants reacted negatively to its release due to the anticipated decline in Intel’s revenues.

-Intel Corporation Q1 2025 earnings results
+Intel Corporation Q1 2025 financial results

 • Revenue: 12.7 billion USD (0%)